learn-co-students/dsc-variable-assignment-lab-houston-ds-082619/README.md

 ### Summary

 Great!
-In this lab, we were able to get a sense how to store information in variables through assignment and reassignment.
+In this lab, we were able to get some more practice with storing information in variables through assignment and reassignment.